HCS HB 2032 -- AGE VERIFICATION MEASURES FOR COMPANION CHATBOTS

 This bill establishes the "Guidelines for User Age-Verification and Responsible Dialogue Act of 2026" or the "GUARD Act".

-The bill provides definitions for, among other terms, "AI companion", "artificial intelligence chatbot", and "covered entity".
+The bill provides definitions for, among other terms, "Companion chatbot" and "covered entity".

-The bill makes it unlawful to design, develop, or make available an artificial intelligence chatbot knowing or with reckless disregard for the fact that the chatbot poses a risk of soliciting, encouraging, or inducing minors to engage in, describe, or simulate sexually explicit conduct, or create or transmit a visual depiction of sexually explicit conduct.
-A violation of this provision is no more than $100,000 per offense.
+The bill makes it unlawful to design, develop, or make available a companion chatbot knowing or with reckless disregard for the fact that the companion chatbot poses a risk of soliciting, encouraging, or inducing minors to engage in, describe, or simulate sexually explicit conduct, or create or transmit a visual depiction of sexually explicit conduct.
+A violation of this provision is a fine of no more than $100,000 per offense.

-The bill additionally makes it unlawful to design, develop, or make available an artificial intelligence chatbot knowing or with reckless disregard for the fact that the chatbot encourages, promotes, or coerces suicide, self-injury, or imminent physical or sexual violence.
-A violation of this provision is no more than $100,000 per offense.
+The bill additionally makes it unlawful to design, develop, or make available a companion chatbot knowing or with reckless disregard for the fact that the companion chatbot encourages, promotes, or coerces suicide, self-injury, or imminent physical or sexual violence.
+A violation of this provision is a fine of no more than $100,000 per offense.

-The bill establishes certain conditions that must be met by each artificial intelligence chatbot made available to users, including certain programming requirements and disclosures to users that the chatbot is artificial intelligence and not a human being.
+The bill establishes certain conditions that must be met by each companion chatbot made available to users, including certain programming requirements and disclosures to users that the chatbot is artificial intelligence and not a human being.

 The Attorney General can initiate a civil action in the case of a violation of the provisions of this bill, and may promulgate all necessary rules for the administration of these provisions.